goru001/inltk/docs/api_docs.md

 This returns an array of "Embedding vectors", containing 400 Dimensional representation for every token in the text.
+In case of 'te' (Telugu language), the dimension is 410.

 ```
 from inltk.inltk import get_embedding_vectors